grenaud/vgan/README.md

 # Support:

-Vgan is actively supported and maintained.
+vgan is actively supported and maintained.
 If you discover an issue with the program, please submit a bug report on GitHub or send an email.

 Contact:<br>